azharisubroto/otf-image-resizer/README.md

 ## Usage

-Upload the app to your server.
-And the host is located at https://cdn.yourdomain.app. let's say you have an image with url: https://myblog.me/img/panda.png, note that you have to make sure you don't include the http protocol.
+Deploy the app to your server.
+Let's say the app is hosted at https://cdn.yourdomain.app. let's say you have an image with url: https://myblog.me/img/panda.png, note that you have to make sure you don't include the http protocol.